-In order to successfully complete this ride you will need to rely on convenience stores (listed in the cue sheet) for restrooms, extra hydration and food.
+In order to successfully complete this ride you will to plan and rely on both out rest stops and convenience stores (listed in the cue sheet) restrooms, extra hydration and food.
 Our SAG stations are strategically located between points where there are little or no stores to stop at.
 This means that you should bring some money in case you want to stop at a store to buy supplies, but it also means that you have the option of not carrying as much since you can buy some of those supplies on the route.
-For 2017, only the SAG at mile 130 has restrooms, but there are public restrooms listed in the cue sheet, so plan ahead your restroom stops.
+For 2019, restrooms are available at SAGs 33, 89 and 128, but remember that there are public restrooms listed in the cue sheet as well as convenience stores, so plan ahead your restroom stops.
 Our roving SAG vans will be roving the route looking for those that need help, but if you find yourself needing assistance please call the number on the cue sheet for faster service.
 The SAG vans also carry extra drinks.
 For quick reference, the SAG phone number will be added to all our website pages the day of the ride.
 For 1-day riders, remember that you can give us a lunch bag to forward to SAG #2, so plan ahead and pack your delicious lunch.

 The XFL route starts nice and flat, but at about mile 120 to 150 the hills come out to slap you around, so plan your energy use accordingly.
 The route is also clearly marked on the road shoulder or bike lanes with the yellow XFL sign and arrows.
 Note we mark a turn with several marks as far back as we can mark, and then we mark once after the turn.
 We also mark traffic lights and stop signs regardless if you have to keep going straight or not.

 Rides start at Alan Shepard Park in Cocoa Beach.
 Meet fellow riders after the ride to recount your journey at the catered meal held in Bayport Park.
 Massages will also available on-site at the park.